-The Part B deductible will apply (if the enrollee has not already met the deductible earlier in the year; in 2018, the Part B deductible is $183), and in most cases, patients will also pay 20 percent of the cost after the deductible — or these costs can be covered by supplemental coverage, discussed below.
+The Part B deductible will apply (if the enrollee has not already met the deductible earlier in the year; in 2019, the Part B deductible is $185), and in most cases, patients will also pay 20 percent of the cost after the deductible — or these costs can be covered by supplemental coverage, discussed below.
 In general, Medicare pays to rent the equipment on the patient’s behalf, rather than buy it.
 But there are some situations in which Medicare will purchase the equipment, so talk with your doctor and medical equipment supplier to be sure you understand how the coverage works.

 Both the doctor and the medical equipment supplier must be enrolled in Medicare in order for the claim to be covered, so double check before you purchase medical equipment.
 And you’ll want to understand the difference between providers that accept assignment with Medicare and those that don’t.
 A durable medical equipment supplier that’s enrolled in Medicare might not accept assignment, which means that the patient will end up paying more for the equipment.
 As long as the supplier is enrolled in Medicare and also accepts assignment, the patient will not have to pay more than the Part B deductible and 20 percent of the rest of the cost (see page 12 of this booklet for more information on how this works).

-Depending on where you live, you may be in an area that is using Medicare’s Competitive Bidding Program for durable medical equipment.
-If you are, you’ll need to make sure you’re using a Medicare contract supplier, and your charges still won’t exceed 20 percent of the cost.
-Because the Competitive Bidding Program has resulted in lower costs on durable medical equipment, the portion that the patient paid was also lower).
+Depending on where you live, you may be in an area that was using Medicare’s Competitive Bidding Program for durable medical equipment prior to 2019 (beneficiaries in those areas needed to make sure they were using a Medicare contract supplier, but because the Competitive Bidding Program resulted in lower costs on durable medical equipment, the portion that the patient paid was also lower).
 But for 2019 and 2020, there is a temporary gap in the Competitive Bidding Program for durable medical equipment.
 New contracts are expected to take effect as of January 2021.

 If the patient has a Medigap (Medicare supplemental insurance) plan, it will likely pay all or a portion of the 20 percent coinsurance for durable medical equipment like wheelchairs.